tiagowutzke/seattle-eda-udacity-nanodegree-ds/README.md

 *_descriptions provided by Airbnb in Kaggle dataset page_

+## Stakeholders article

+An article about the insights provided by the analysis is available at this [site](https://sites.google.com/view/seattleeda-udacitydsnanodegree/in%C3%ADcio)

 ## Libraries used

 The starter kit to work with data and dataset in python